DanielBoye/hackthebox/Getting Started/README.md

  Contains a list of Windows applications which we may be able to leverage to perform certain functions, like downloading files or executing commands in the context of a privileged user: https://lolbas-project.github.io/#

+ ### Schedueled tasks

+There are usually two ways to take advantage of scheduled tasks (Windows) or cron jobs (Linux) to escalate our privileges:

+ 1. Add new scheduled tasks/cron jobs
+ 2. Trick them to execute a malicious software

+The easiest way is to check if we are allowed to add new scheduled tasks.
+In Linux, a common form of maintaining scheduled tasks is through Cron Jobs.
+There are specific directories that we may be able to utilize to add new cron jobs if we have the write permissions over them.
+These include:

+/etc/crontab
+/etc/cron.d
+/var/spool/cron/crontabs/root

+If we can write to a directory called by a cron job, we can write a bash script with a reverse shell command, which should send us a reverse shell when executed.

+### Q

+sudo -u user2 /bin/bash

+This is to gain access to the flag.